celestiaorg/celestia-app/docker/README.md

 ## 🐳 Docker setup

-This documentation provides a step by step guide on how to start up a celestia app using a docker image.
+This documentation provides a step-by-step guide on how to start up a celestia app using a docker image.
 Docker provides a seamless setup for celestia-app in an isolated environment on your machine.
 With Docker, you do not have to worry about the manual configuration of the required